 March is a lovely time of year in Paris, so don’t miss the opportunity to explore outside of the match day!
 Wonder around Montmartre, explore Cathedrale Notre-Dame or enjoy Jardin des Plantes – all completely free of charge.
 There are a number of free or very cheap things to do if you’re on a budget.
 For most popular attractions there is usually an entrance fee; such as Musee d’Orsay which costs €12, or €9 for the Louvre.
 Tickets to climb the Eiffel Tower range from €10 to €25, depending on whether you take the lift or the stairs, and discounts are available for 12-24yr olds and concessions, and if you book online in advance.
 There are a huge range of other options to explore, including walking tours or river cruises – so you definitely won’t be bored!

 Whatever you plan on doing with your weekend, or long weekend, in Paris – remember to pre-order your Euros in advance.
 Orders can be placed up to 14 days, or as little as 24hrs, in advance and is incredibly simple to do.
-Simply click here to lock in our best rates, and collect from one of our airport or Central London locations.
+Order currency with our best rates, and collect from one of our airport or Central London locations.